Designer Tips For Creating Beautiful Luxury Walk-in Showers

-People nowadays put a lot of premium to well planned bathrooms because of the amount of time spent in them within a day.
-As bathrooms are considered to be one of the most used areas in the house, its design must not only be aesthetically pleasing but functional as well.
+People nowadays put a lot of premium on well-planned bathrooms because of the amount of time spent in them within a day.
+As bathrooms are considered to be one of the most used areas in the house, their design must not only be aesthetically pleasing but functional as well.

 With more homeowners being geared towards a modern approach on bathroom design, walk in showers have become a trend.
 These areas have now become an “all in one” place of rest and relaxation.

 Gone are the days where a bathroom features a plain water closet and a small shower area.
-Walk in showers are now fully furnished with spa tubs, heated showers, vanity sets and seating area.
+Walk-in showers are now fully furnished with spa tubs, heated showers, vanity sets, and seating areas.
 For homeowner who like to indulge in its luxury, a walk-in closet is also included inside the bathroom.

 A walk in shower is considered to be a modern innovation in the bathroom design scene.
 Typically, walk in showers are not enclosed – you walk into the shower area without having the need to step over or open doors.
 However, a walk in shower is more of an umbrella term, because it can be applied in so many ways.

-Firstly, and the most obvious reason for its name is that a walk in shower is any shower area that isn’t obstructed by a door and can be accessed by simply by walking in.
+Firstly, and the most obvious reason for its name, a walk-in shower is any shower area that isn’t obstructed by a door and can be accessed simply by walking in.
 It is closer to the ground level of the bathroom, with minimal change in floor height.

 It can be enclosed by some partition such as a single glass panel that serves as the divider from the other areas of the bathroom.
 In some less popular designs, a walk in shower is a separate room or cubicle with three walls using tiles, natural stone or glass blocks.